PierfrancescoSoffritti/android-youtube-player/README.md

 The interaction with YouTube is based on the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference), running inside of a WebView, therefore the YouTube app is not required on the user's device.

-The web UI of the IFrame Player player is hidden, instead a native UI built on top of Android is used to interact with the player, providing a native experience to the users.
+The web UI of the IFrame Player player is hidden.
+Instead, a native UI built on top of Android is used to interact with the player, providing a native experience to the users.

+The UI of the player is 100% customizable.
+[The default UI can be changed](#playeruicontroller), to show and hide new views, or can be [completely replaced by a custom UI](#create-your-own-custom-ui).

-This library also provides a Chromecast YouTube player, that you can use to cast YouTube videos from your app to a Chromecast device.
+This library also provides a [Chromecast YouTube player](#chromecast-extension-library), that you can use to cast YouTube videos from your app to a Chromecast device.

 ## Why does this library exists?
 This library has been developed out of necessity.
 The official library provided by Google to integrate YouTube videos in Android apps is the [YouTube Android Player API](https://developers.google.com/youtube/android/player/).
-I've found the official library to be quite buggy ([some bugs are 5+ years old](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and lacking in terms of support from Google.
-It was quite unreliable and unusable in production.
+I've found the official library to be quite buggy ([some bugs are 5+ years old](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and lacking in support from Google.
+It was quite unreliable and therefore unusable in production.

-This, added to its limited options for customization and chromecast support, lead me to the development of this open source library.
+This, added to its limited options for customization and lack of Chromecast support, lead me to the development of this open source library.

 A lengthier explanation to why you may want to consider using an alternative to the official YouTube player is written in [this Medium post](https://medium.com/@soffritti.pierfrancesco/how-to-play-youtube-videos-in-your-android-app-c40427215230).